 Bob Williamson, Dartmouth NS

-The other candidate, Yves Bellefeuille, later withdrew due to pressure of his professional work.
+The other candidate elected, Yves Bellefeuille, later withdrew due to pressure of his professional work, and his place has been taken by Tamara Anna Koziej from SAGUENAY, Quebec.